bnb-chain/greenfield-cometbft/docs/core/configuration.md

 #   postgresql://<user>:<password>@<host>:<port>/<db>?<opts>
 psql-conn = ""

-# The option to skip indexing transactions by indexer
+# The option to skip indexing events by indexer
 # It's only used for "kv" indexer
 disable-events-indexing = "{{ .TxIndex.DisableEventsIndexing }}"